Shane Williams: International career

 On 21 April 2009, Williams was named as a member of the British & Irish Lions for the 2009 tour to South Africa.
 Williams missed out on a starting place in the first two Tests but was selected to play in the final Test where he produced a man-of-the-match winning performance and scored two tries that contributed to the 28–9 victory over the Springboks.

 On 21 November 2009, Williams scored two tries in Wales' comfortable 33–16 win over Argentina in the Millennium Stadium, taking his international try tally to 50.

 On 13 February 2010, Williams scored the winning try against Scotland in Cardiff, completing a remarkable Welsh comeback.
 Wales trailed 24–14 with 4 minutes remaining in the game, and Williams' try on the last play of the game took the final score to 31–24 to Wales.
 It was Williams' 49th international try for Wales (51st in all internationals), and his 18th in the Six Nations, equalling the record by a Welshman in the tournament, held by Gareth Edwards.

 On 26 February 2010, Williams again scored in the final minute in the 26–20 loss to France.
 This score handed him sole position of tries scored by a Welshman in the tournament with 19 tries for his country.
 He would subsequently increase his Six Nations tally to 22 tries.

 He was a part of the 2011 Rugby World Cup squad in New Zealand and scored three tries.
 One of them being scored in the quarter final against Ireland in Wellington.
 Wales reached the semi-finals.

 Williams stated that he would retire from playing for Wales after the 2011 Rugby World Cup but later decided to play against Australia on 3 December 2011.
 Williams' last Wales match ended in him scoring a final try to round off his glittering career.
 He scored his 58th try with the very last touch of his international career in added time as the game finished 24–18 to Australia.
 He said that wearing the Welsh jersey was the "best feeling ever".

 In 2013 Williams was heading out to Australia to commentate on the British & Irish Lions test games.
 On 15 June 2013, Williams was called up to the Lions squad to face the ACT Brumbies.

 Personal life

 In August 2005, a holiday to Cyprus made the headlines when Williams was erroneously held over an assault.
 The police lost his passport; his lawyer described the whole incident as a "total stitch-up"; and on his return to the United Kingdom, Williams suggested that he should have spent his holiday in Tenby instead.

 On 23 December 2005, Williams married his childhood sweetheart, Gail Branwen Lacey, whom he had met at Amman Valley School 14 years previously, at Twyn Church in Garnant.
-The couple's first daughter, Georgie, was born on 7 November 2006.
-The couple later had a son, Carter, born 11 July 2009.
+The couple have two children.